Detective Byomkesh Bakshy!: Music

-Amongst the artists in the album, Sneha Khanwalkar is the only musician who had composed for a soundtrack before this.
-The track used in the teaser, titled "Life's a Bitch", is composed by the New Delhi band Joint Family.
+Amongst the artists in the album, Sneha Khanwalkar is the only musician who had composed a soundtrack before this.
+The track used in the teaser, titled "Life's a Bitch", was composed by the New Delhi band Joint Family.
 The full song of "Bach Ke Bakshy" was published in a music video featuring Sushant, dancing in a parking lot, on 16 March 2015 in the official YRF YouTube channel.
 The next day, YRF uploaded all the songs in an audio jukebox format.

 Marketing and promotion

 Banerjee says he changed the 'i' at the end of the protagonist's surname Bakshi to 'y' for "typographical balance", stating that the 'i' felt "too thin" and that 'y' was a "stronger alphabet".

 A teaser trailer for the film was released on Vine and marks the first film to do so.
 The production team made a special documentary to celebrate the birthday of Howrah Bridge and did a flash mob on the bridge to the song "Calcutta Kiss" on that day.

 Detective Byomkesh Bakshy! team promoted the film in Mumbai College, where a fashion show is inspired by it.
 Sushant Singh Rajput promoted the film in India Poochega Sabse Shaana Kaun? and Comedy Nights with Kapil.
 Rajput also promoted the film in the TV series C.I.D. on 30 March 2015, where he appeared as Byomkesh with Anand Tiwari as Ajit.

 Products

 A mobile version game named Detective Byomkesh Bakshy!: The Game, has been launched by Games2win (G2W), which was made available on the Google Play Store.
 It is a hidden objects game.
 The game, launched with Yash Raj Films Licensing (YRFL), the licensing division of Yash Raj Films, is based on the film, which features Sushant Singh Rajput in the lead.
 On completing all the levels, a 'Detective Certificate' is awarded to the players, who can post it on social media.

 An apparel line titled NOIR 43 was launched at the Amazon India Fashion Week (AIFW), New Delhi, on 26 March.

-Sequel
+Future

 Prior to release, Banerjee expressed interest in creating a franchise based around Byomkesh Bakshy, if the first film performed well.
 After its release, Banerjee stated that he had the sequel ready and was hoping to start soon.
-Banerjee said that Byomkesh's adventures would continue with the upcoming installments exploring his relationship with his sidekick Ajit, his love interest Satyawati and his nemesis.
+Banerjee said that Byomkesh's adventures would continue with the upcoming installments exploring his relationship with Ajit, Satyawati and his nemesis.
+The sequel is slated to release in late 2027.